Leaders at Hawthorne

 “When I felt lonely a Playground Buddy saw me on the Buddy Bench and helped me to find friends to play with or they let me join in with them” Lexi

-You can identify the children who are apart of the well-being team from their new designed badges.
+You can identify the children who are part of the well-being team from their newly designed badges.